haddocking/haddock3/CONTRIBUTING.md

     subheadings below.

 4. Test your code:
-    1. Tests sit in the `tests/` folder.
+    1. Unit tests sit in the `tests/` folder.
 Use [pytest](https://docs.pytest.org/en/6.2.x/) for testing by running `pytest tests/`.
     2. Integration tests are located in the `integration_tests/` folder.
         You can run them with `pytest integration_tests/`.